GREASE TRAP installation IN Jacksonville

 The cost of grease trap installation in Jacksonville

-As mentioned, grease trap installation depends on sever factors, including the type of lot your restaurant has, which can affect the logistics of the operation.
-Kitchens that are located so that the grease interceptor can be installed near the kitchen can expect lower costs than if their interceptor is far from the kitchen.
+As mentioned, grease trap installation depends on several factors, including the type of lot your restaurant has, and the layout of your facility.
+If your grease interceptor can be installed near the kitchen, you can expect lower costs for installation.

 Generally speaking, grease trap installation can start from about 2,500 dollars, while grease interceptor installation can reach 15,000 or more.
-This is just a rough estimate of what to expect, and the actual cost can be higher or lower, depending on many factors.
+This is just a rough estimate of what to expect.
+The actual cost can be higher or lower, depending on many factors.

 Your next step